Philosophical Hall: History

-Philosophical Hall provided a place for APS meetings as well as for its offices and library.
+Philosophical Hall is used as a place for APS meetings and for its offices and library.
 The building was larger than the Society's requirements, and it rented out rooms.
 Classes for the University of Pennsylvania were held here for several years.
 Charles Willson Peale located his Philadelphia Museum here for several years.
 Government also rented space—including the city and the United States District Court for the Eastern District of Pennsylvania.
 The Society finally ended its practice of renting space in 1934, when a significant bequest from a member placed it on a sound financial footing.

 The Society considered leaving Philosophical Hall several times, once when the city sought to acquire the building as a courthouse; however, the parties could not agree on a price.
 In the early 20th century, the Society considered a move to the newly constructed boulevard, the Benjamin Franklin Parkway.
 Planners hoped to lure intellectual groups to offices on the Parkway.
 The Society's membership considered this several times, but the 1934 bequest put an end to the discussions; the APS remained at Philosophical Hall.
 In 1890, the APS built a third story onto Philosophical Hall to house its expanding library, but the addition was considered ugly and was removed in 1949, after the library moved to other space.

-Today, Philosophical Hall provides space for the APS's offices and houses a museum that is open to the public April through December each year.
+Philosophical Hall provides space for the APS's offices and houses a museum that is open to the public April through December each year.
 The twice-yearly meetings moved to Benjamin Franklin Hall, about a block away, in 1993.
 It is the only privately owned structure on Independence Square.